SamiSuleiman/contorta/src/content/blog/crime-and-punishment.md

 After struggling through the first book, I took a long break, but I continued with the series and I got better at it.
 \
 \
 After finishing the series, it was time to move away from sci-fi and into a different genre.
-Besides, The Expanse had ruined other sci-fi for me because of how good it was.
+Besides the fact that The Expanse had ruined other sci-fi for me because of how good it was.
 \
 \
-Crime and Punishment was mentioned in YouTube video I was watching, and the premise intrigued me, so Crime and Punishment it was.
+Crime and Punishment was mentioned in a YouTube video I was watching, and the premise intrigued me, so Crime and Punishment it was.
 I bought the book this time.
 Hard-cover.
 And started reading.
 \
 \
 This was a mistake.
 [Fyodor Dostoevsky](https://en.wikipedia.org/wiki/Fyodor_Dostoevsky)'s writing is dense and complex.
 The pacing was worlds apart from The Expanse.
 The names were hard to remember,